Installation

 Configuration

-Most of the configuration you'll need is done through environment variables. docker-compose can load environment-variables easily through a .env
+Most of the configuration you'll need is done through environment variables. docker-compose can load environment-variables easily through a .env file.

-You should rename our env-example file to .env
+You should rename our env-example file to .env, and modify it's values as needed.

 Presto